-When I am asked to give a critique on someone’s writing, I always include the good points first.
+When I am asked to give a critique of someone’s writing, I always include the good points first.
 What did I like about the piece?
-What really worked?
+What worked?
 There’s always something positive to say.
 It helps to reinforce their strengths.

 I’ve noticed that some people only zero in on the errors, the mistakes, and the missteps.
 It leaves the author with the impression that their work is no good and it can cause them to quit.